 Voice of the Customer is the commonly used term referring to the feedback your customers are giving to you.
 It allows you to contextualise the scores given, understand the pain and areas where your product or service can be improved.

 Voice of Customer Program

-The ultimate goal for a VoC program is to improve customer experience.
+The ultimate goal of a VoC program is to improve customer experience.
 It can be as simple as a few steps.
 One is listening to your customers and two is acting on their feedback.
 Collating and analysing the feedback can help discover common themes that influence customer experience.
 It allows organisations the ability to systematically improve customer experience.